 Ramadan casts its blessed shade over all aspects of Muslim’s spiritual, social and physical life.
-Therefore, it has its special effect over the whole community of Muslims and even non Muslims sharing same community.
+Therefore, it has its special effect over the whole community of Muslims and even non-Muslims sharing the same community.

-Reciting Quran on a regular basis is definitely recommended all over the Muslim’s life, but the journey with Quran in the blessed month has its special taste.
-While reading Quran, you don’t feel that you are just reading the verses, but rather you are directly addressed with those verses by Allah (swt).
+Reciting the Quran on a regular basis is definitely recommended all over the Muslim’s life, but the journey with the Quran in the blessed month has its special taste.
+While reading the Quran, you don’t feel that you are just reading the verses, but rather you are directly addressed with those verses by Allah (SWT).
 Those who recite the Quran every day in Ramadan know what I am talking about.
 It is a case of serenity, tranquillity and high sensitivity in receiving and interacting with the divine messages.
 Maybe that is because when your body is set free from physical burdens, it gives chance to your soul to reach its full potential.

 Social benefits of Ramadan:

 Ramadan casts its tender shade over the Muslim family.
-Members of same family have the best chance to meet and sit together on dining table to recite du’a (supplications) after breaking their fasting.
-Their hearts are full of reverence and submission to Allah (swt) so there is no place for hatred, dispute or bickering.
-Ties of kinship are of the most beloved deeds to Allah (swt), so good Muslim can never miss enhancing their kinship during Ramadan.
+Members of the same family have the best chance to meet and sit together on the dining table to recite du’a (supplications) after breaking their fasting.
+Their hearts are full of reverence and submission to Allah (SWT) so there is no place for hatred, dispute or bickering.
+Ties of kinship are of the most beloved deeds to Allah (SWT), so good Muslim can never miss enhancing their kinship during Ramadan.

-When you receive the blessed month of Ramadan with true intention to mend what is between you and Allah (swt), then Allah (swt) will mend what is between you and other people.
+When you receive the blessed month of Ramadan with true intention to mend what is between you and Allah (SWT), then Allah (SWT) will mend what is between you and other people.
 So the effect of the blessed month prevails over the whole society.
 People gather in Masjids (mosques) to pray Taraweeh (night prayer in Ramadan) surrounded by Allah’s mercy and His angels who pray for them to attain Allah’s forgiveness and compassion.
-In such woundeful atmosphere, ties among people get stronger and they love each other for the sake of Allah (swt).
+In such a woundeful atmosphere, ties among people get stronger and they love each other for the sake of Allah (SWT).

 Health benefits of fasting: